 Succession Planning: An Out-of-the-Box option

-By Kathy Keyes Webster, AMT Exhibitions Content Manager – Correspondence
+By Kathy Keyes Webster, Managing Editor - AMT Events, Partnership & Content Group

 Find out how one CEO implemented an Employee Stock Ownership Plan or ESOP to spur innovation, collaboration, and growth to benefit the employees and their customers—all while doubling their sales in five years.